awsdocs/aws-cloud9-user-guide/doc_source/ec2-ssm.md

 ## Configuring VPC endpoints for private connectivity<a name="configure-no-egress"></a>

 When you launch an instance into a subnet with the **access via Systems Manager** option, its security group doesn't have an inbound rule to allow incoming network traffic\.
-The security group does, however, have an outbound rule that permits outbound \(or egress\) traffic from the instance\.
+The security group does, however, have an outbound rule that permits outbound traffic from the instance\.
 This is required to download packages and libraries required to keep the AWS Cloud9 IDE up to date\.

 To prevent outbound as well as inbound traffic for the instance, you need to create and configure Amazon VPC endpoints for Systems Manager\.
 An interface VPC endpoint \(interface endpoint\) enables you to connect to services powered by [AWS PrivateLink](https://docs.aws.amazon.com/vpc/latest/userguide/endpoint-service.html), a technology that enables you to privately access Amazon EC2 and Systems Manager APIs by using private IP addresses\.
 To configure VPC endpoints to use Systems Manager, follow the instructions provided by this [Knowledge Center resource](https://aws.amazon.com/premiumsupport/knowledge-center/ec2-systems-manager-vpc-endpoints/)\.

 **Warning**
-If you configure a security group that does not permit inbound or outbound networking traffic, the EC2 instance that supports your AWS Cloud9 IDE does not have internet access by default\.
-So you're unable to download and install the packages and libraries that ensure your development environment remains up to date\.
+If you configure a security group that doesn't permit inbound or outbound networking traffic, the EC2 instance that supports your AWS Cloud9 IDE doesn't have internet access by default\.
+So, you can't download and install the packages and libraries that ensure your development environment remains up to date\.
 Moreover, some AWS services, such as AWS Lambda functions, might not work as intended without internet access\.
 With AWS PrivateLink there are data processing charges for each gigabyte processed through the VPC endpoint, regardless of the traffic’s source or destination\.
 For more information, see [AWS PrivateLink pricing](https://aws.amazon.com/privatelink/pricing/)\.